Strongly quasipositive links are concordant to infinitely many strongly quasipositive links: Introduction

-\begin{rem} In \cite{Baker_2015}, Baker explains a strategy personally communicated to him by Hedden which directly shows that, contrary to the conjectured result for strongly quasipositive fibered knots, there are (infinitely many) pairs of (ribbon) concordant strongly quasipositive knots that are not isotopic.
-Indeed, the positive $k$-twisted Whitehead doubles of two concordant, non-isotopic knots provide examples of such pairs for $k$ sufficiently negative.

-This project began with the observation that, using the above idea but being careful about the choice of $k$, it is not difficult to construct an infinite family of concordant, pairwise non-isotopic strongly quasipositive knots by taking the positive $(-1)$-twisted Whitehead doubles of an infinite family of concordant, pairwise non-isotopic knots, all of which have maximal Thurston-Bennequin number $TB$ equal to $-1$.
-For instance, for a slice knot $C$ with $TB(C)=-1$ (see \Cref{sec:qpannuli} for an example of such a knot), the connected sums of $m$ copies of $C$ for $m \geq 1$ can serve as the latter infinite family.
-In \Cref{rem:oldconstrlonger}, we explain this in more detail.

-Note that the statement of \Cref{thm:main} is stronger, since it shows that \emph{each} strongly quasipositive knot other than the unknot is concordant to infinitely many strongly quasipositive knots. \end{rem}
+\begin{rem} In \cite{Baker_2015}, Baker explains a strategy personally communicated to him by Hedden which directly shows that, contrary to the conjectured result for strongly quasipositive, fibered knots, there are infinitely many pairs of (ribbon) concordant strongly quasipositive knots that are not isotopic.
+Indeed, the positive $k$-twisted Whitehead doubles of two (ribbon) concordant, non-isotopic knots provide examples of such pairs for negative, sufficiently small $k$.
+This project began with the observation that, using the above idea but being careful about the choice of~$k$, one can construct an infinite family of concordant, pairwise non-isotopic strongly quasipositive knots by taking the positive $(-1)$-twisted Whitehead doubles of infinitely many concordant, pairwise non-isotopic knots, all of which have maximal Thurston--Bennequin number equal to $-1$.
+We explain this in more detail in \Cref{rem:oldconstrlonger}.
+Note that the statement of \Cref{thm:main} is stronger, since it shows that \emph{every} non-trivial strongly quasipositive knot is concordant to infinitely many strongly quasipositive knots. \end{rem}

-\begin{rem} The nontriviality assumption in \Cref{thm:main} is necessary, since there exists only one strongly quasipositive slice knot: the unknot.
+\begin{rem} The non-triviality assumption in \Cref{thm:main} is necessary because there exists only one strongly quasipositive slice knot: the unknot.
 This follows from the fact that for strongly quasipositive knots the genus and the smooth $4$-genus coincide \cite{bennequin,rudolphslice}. \end{rem}

-\textbf{Acknowledgments.} I would like to thank Peter Feller for many fruitful discussions and his continuous support.
-Thanks also to Lukas Lewark and Eric Stenhede for very helpful conversations and to Arunima Ray for a question she asked during the \emph{MATRIX-MFO Tandem Workshop ID 2136a: Invariants and Structures in Low-Dimensional Topology} at the MFO Oberwolfach.
-In addition, I want to thank the organizers of this workshop and also the organizers of \emph{Braids in Low-Dimensional Topology} at ICERM and \emph{Surfaces in $4$-manifolds} in Le Croisic for particularly stimulating environments.
-This project is supported by the Swiss National Science Foundation Grant 181199.